aisha1021/aisha1021/README.md

 ---

 ### 👩‍💻 About Me
 I'm Aisha, a creative coder and lifelong learner.
 From predicting water quality with satellite data to building useful web apps, I’m always up for a new tech challenge.
-When I’m not coding, I’m probably exploring a new city, crafting, or searching for the best coffee in town. 🌎 ☕
+When I’m not coding, I’m probably exploring a new city, crafting, or enjoying a delicious bowl of ramen! 🌎 🍜

 ---